posty/posty_chef/README.md

 **Warning**: This recipe installs a complete mail server with many individual programms, thus changes a lot of system files.
 Using it on an unconfigured system is recommended.

-Also this recipe's original purpose is to provide a easy way to check out the posty-api and further steps should be taken for a production deployment.
+This recipe's original purpose is to provide an easy way to try out the posty-api.
+For usage in a production environment a manual customization/ review of the configuration is recommended.

 #### Chef Server
 Just include `posty` in your node's `run_list`: